Overview

 - Verify the IAM policy includes

-bedrock:InvokeModeland is attached to the IAM user whose keys are configured on the Bedrock AI Provider. - Ensure the policy
+bedrock:InvokeModeland is attached to the IAM user (for credential-based auth) or IAM role (for role-based auth) configured on the Bedrock AI Provider. - Ensure the policy

-Resourcematches your foundation model ARNs or uses a permitted pattern. - Confirm the access keys in Elementum belong to that user.
+Resourcematches your foundation model ARNs or uses a permitted pattern. - For credential-based auth, confirm the access keys in Elementum belong to the correct IAM user.

 Region Mismatch